Tiberias & the Sea of Galilee

 Continuing our journey through Tiberias’ must-see sites, we made our way to Mount Arbel National Park, just a 10-minute drive south of the city.
 Mount Arbel is a breathtaking mountain rising 390 meters above the Sea of Galilee, offering a 360-degree panoramic view unlike any other in the region.

 To the east, you’ll gaze out over the shimmering Sea of Galilee; to the west, the rolling hills of the Upper Galilee unfold before you.
-Looking south, the view opens toward Karnaim Hittin—the plateau where the pivotal Battle of Hattin took place in 1187, when Saladin defeated the Crusader Kingdom of Jerusalem, leading to over 700 years of Muslim rule in the region.
+Looking south, the view opens toward Karney Hittin—the plateau where the pivotal Battle of Hattin took place in 1187, when Saladin defeated the Crusader Kingdom of Jerusalem, leading to over 700 years of Muslim rule in the region.
 In the north, during winter months, you can spot the snow-capped peaks of the Golan Heights—a spectacular sight.

 The “Carob Tree View”